adamgreig/sheepdog/README.md

 Sheepdog aims to make life better for a somewhat specific use case:

 1. You're using Python.
 Hopefully even Python 3.3.
-You're using numpy.

 2. You've got access to a Grid Engine cluster on some remote machine.
 It can also run Python, somehow or other.
 The cluster computers and your client